 Did you know that 1 in 5 new cases of colon cancer occurs in those who are under the age of 55?
 Another way of describing this is that 20% of new colon cancer cases are in patients younger than 55, which is twice as much as it used to be in 1995 when it was 10%.
-Also, at the time of diagnosis, a higher percentage of these cases are at an advanced stage when compared to the early 2000s.
+Also, at the time of diagnosis, a higher percentage of these cases are advanced compared to the early 2000s.
 Colon cancer--like other cancers--is an age-related disease at the molecular level.
 Seeing this at a higher rate among younger people is alarming, as it denotes an accelerated molecular aging process among Americans, regardless of what they look like on the outside.

-Rapamycin allows the colon to get rid of damaged cells and damaged genes that are known to cause colon cancer.
-Therefore, a short course of Rapamycin is hugely beneficial in the prevention of colon cancer.
-In fact, the groundbreaking study on which I based my Rapamycin regimen specifically reports the anti-cancer benefits in the colon.
+Rapamycin allows the colon to eliminate damaged cells and genes known to cause colon cancer.
+Therefore, a short course of Rapamycin is hugely beneficial in preventing colon cancer.
+The groundbreaking study on which I based my Rapamycin regimen specifically reports the anti-cancer benefits in the colon.

 So, what is the connection with anabolic steroids?

 The heart is a muscle, so just like your biceps and quads, it is a target tissue for anabolic steroids.
-As such, there is protein building occurring in the heart as well as the other muscles of the body.
+As such, protein building occurs in the heart and the other muscles of the body.
 At physiologic doses, testosterone is not only safe but seems to have a positive effect on heart strength and function.

 But at high doses--or with the use of steroids that have a high anabolic-androgenic ratio, such as black-market veterinary steroids like “Tren” or “Equipoise” and even “Deca”--it induces pathological cardiac muscle changes through excessive mTOR activation.
 These pathologic changes may cause abnormal fatal rhythms in the heart, even long after you stop using high doses of anabolic steroids.
 The higher the dose of anabolic steroids, the longer you have been on them, the more potent, the more veterinary, the more mTOR activity!